-Featured Works at the "Electronic Literature" Exhibit
+Featured Artists & Works at the "Avenues of Access" Exhibit

 Electronic Literature is viewed by many of its scholars and artists, such as C.T.
 Funkhouser and Eduardo Kac, as a descendant of experimental poetry produced in Europe, North America, and South America.
 It is a trajectory that begins in the early 20th century and has continued on to the current time, encompassing a variety of forms.
 The driving force behind it, however, is technological experimentation and innovation, not necessary limited to the computer but certainly at its center until the end of the 20th century.
-In the U.S. electronic literature is said to have begun in 1989 with the publication of Michael Joyce's afternoon: a story.

 "Works on Desktop," curated by Dene Grigar